ianfnelson/blog.iannelson.uk/content/posts/2023-12-17-the-books-i-most-enjoyed-reading-in-2023.md

 ## [The Nanny State Made Me: A Story of Britain and How to Save It][15] and [The Full English: A Journey in Search of a Country and its People][16] by Stuart Maconie

 Two books by DJ Stuart Maconie make my list of favourites this year. _The Nanny State Made Me_ iterates through stages in Maconie’s life, highlighting how at each point the welfare state in the UK provided him with the necessary support to become a useful and productive member of society.
-As with most Maconie books the politics is interspersed with an abundance of cultural references, and this helped to boost my &#8220;to watch&#8221;/&#8221;to listen&#8221; lists.
+As with most Maconie books the politics is interspersed with an abundance of cultural references, and this helped to boost my “to watch”/”to listen” lists.

 In _The Full English_, Maconie retraces a journey through England originally taken by J.B.Priestley in his travelogue _[English Journey][17]_ in 1934, comparing and contrasting how the nation has changed in the intervening decades.
 Despite acknowledging that there is much that needs improving in England, there is also a love and sentimentality for the nation in evidence here.
 I was surprised to learn that Maconie’s father used to work for the same now-defunct manufacturer that employed my own Dad, so felt quite connected to those passages.
 I was also amused to hear him, as a proud Lancastrian, extol the virtues of Ilkley and admit that he could conceive of living there.